Anah: Kingdom of Iraq

 In 1918, the town was captured by British forces and by 1921, became incorporated into the Kingdom of Iraq.
 It remained an administrative center of a qadaa, part of the larger Ramadi-based liwa of Dulaym.
 Anah's qadaa also included the subdistricts of Hīt, al-Qa'im and Jubba.
 The townspeople's long feud with the inhabitants of Rawa was settled diplomatically by 1921.
 Its territory to the west was dominated by the subtribes of Anizzah, while to the east the Jarba branch of the Shammar held sway.

 Most of Anah's building were located among a dense belt of date palms and was "reckoned as healthy and picturesque", according to historian S. H. Longrigg.
 The date palms were irrigated by water wheels.
 There were also more scattered dwelling in the mid-stream islands of the Euphrates near the town center.
 The women of the town were well known for their beauty and the weaving of cotton and wool textiles.
 The men, many of whom were compelled to emigrate to lack of living space, were largely engaged as boatmen and transporters of water to Baghdad.
 The town had relatively high educational standards, with eight schools built there by 1946.

 F. R. Chesney reported about 1800 houses, two mosques, and 16 waterwheels.
 One minaret is particularly old.
 Northedge reported the locals commonly attributed it to the 11th century but opined that it was more likely from about a century after that.
 It rose from one of the islands and belonged to the local mosque.
 Dr. Muayad Said described it as an octagonal body "enhanced by alcoves, some of which are blind" and noted earlier conservation work undertaken in 1935, 1963 and 1964.
 When the valley was flooded by the Haditha Dam in 1984/85, the Iraqi State Board of Antiquities cut it into sections and removed it to the new Anah, where it was re-erected to a height of 28 m at the end of the 1980s.

-ISIS captured the town in 2014.
+The Islamic State of Iraq and the Levant captured the town in 2014.
 On September 19, 2017, an offensive to retake the town from ISIS control began.
 After two days of fighting the town was recaptured by the Iraqi army.